-In June 2019, the EPA released the final version of the Affordable Clean Energy (ACE) rule, the replacement for the Clean Power Plan (CPP).
-The final ACE rule combined three distinct EPA actions:

-First, EPA finalized the repeal of the CPP.
-The CPP was comprised of three "building blocks" identified by the EPA as follows:
+In June 2019, the EPA released the final version of the Affordable Clean Energy (ACE) rule, the replacement for the Clean Power Plan (Federal CPP).
+The final ACE rule finalized the repeal of the Federal CPP and comprised the EPA's determination of the Best System of Emissions Reduction (BSER) for existing coal-fired power plants as heat rate efficiency improvements based on a range of "candidate technologies".